UTCNCSSoftwareDesignTudor2018/sd-project-2018-alvarosuarez/README.md

 - Layer Architecture + Model View Controller + Maven + Spring boot + websockets + javascript + HTML + CSS

 - Unit test, input validation:
+- All the data input from the user is validated.